 Points to Emphasize

 Your response to this question should ultimately highlight your strengths by focusing on what happened after the mistake.
-Try to do the following:
+Try to take a positive approach that shows the interviewer you are committed to learning and improving your work, and try to do the following:

 - Discuss the mistake in a manner that shows you feel a sense of accountability.

 - Describe what strategies you used to address the mistake once you became aware of it.

 - Explain the proactive measures that you now use to avoid similar problems.

 - Delve into what you learned from the experience.

 When you answer this question, try to strike the right balance between being truthful and maintaining your credibility as a job candidate.
 Watch out for the following common errors: